unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 # Data-actions

-1. viewLess
+1. viewLess - When enableViewMore is true ,this action is needed on the element which on click will show less facet values.
-2. viewMore
+2. viewMore - When enableViewMore is true , this action is needed on the element which on click will show all facet values.
-3. clearCategoryFilter
+3. clearCategoryFilter -
-4. setRange
+4. setRange - Action is needed on the facet values which are range facet.
-5. applyRange
+5. applyRange - Action is needed on the element which on click will select multiple range facet values at once . (when applyMultipleFilters is true.)
-6. clearRangeFacets
+6. clearRangeFacets -
-7. searchFacets
+7. searchFacets - Action is needed on the element in which we need to search for the facet values.
-8. clearCategoryFilter
+8. clearCategoryFilter - Action is needed on the element which on click will remove the selected category filter.
-9. setCategoryFilter
+9. setCategoryFilter - Action is needed on the category facet values .
-10. changeFacet
+10. changeFacet - Action is needed on the facet values which are either text facets
-11. facetOpen
+11. facetOpen - Action is needed on the element which on click will expand the facets dropdown.
-12. facetClose
+12. facetClose - Action is needed on the element which on click will collapse the facets dropdown.
 13. deleteSelectedFacetValue
-14. deleteFacetValue
+14. deleteFacetValue -
-15. deleteFacet
+15. applyFacets - Action is needed on the button which on click will apply the facets (When applyMultipleFilters is true.)
-16. applyFacets
+16. deleteFacet - Action is needed on the button which on click will at once remove all the selected facet values for that one facet .
+(When applyMultipleFilters is true.)
-17. clearAllFacets
+17. clearAllFacets - Action is needed on the element which on click removes all the selected facets .
-18. deleteSelectedRange
+18. deleteSelectedRange -
-19. updatedRangeSlider
+19. updatedRangeSlider -
-20. clearPriceRange
+20. clearPriceRange -

 # UseCases